Health officials ready new guidelines as restrictions ease

 The association said restaurants should clean and sanitize reusable menus, while the CDC suggests using disposable menus.
 And the CDC recommends that employees use cloth masks when interacting with customers, but the association doesn’t.
 But some guidance is similar.
 The association and the CDC both recommend seating dining parties at least 6 feet apart.

 Stobbe reported from New York.
-AP business writer Dee-Ann Durbin contributed to this report from Ann Arbor, Michigan.
+AP staff writer Dee-Ann Durbin contributed to this report from Ann Arbor, Michigan, and Elana Schor from New York.